Why you should heal your family past if you want a healthy romantic relationship.

 Working on the cause solves it.

-“Someone who has experienced a painful childhood, will to find a mother and/or a father (substitute) in all his or her relationships, especially in his or her romantic relationships.
-Because of this, we say that the person is child-like, infantile, psychologically dependent on “mother and father” for his or her love needs.
-This dependency has, effectively and repetitively, pulled him or her back into what is “familiar,” into people and circumstances that resembled his or her family past. (the cycle repeats).
+“A person who has experienced a painful childhood will try to find a mother and/or a father substitute in all of his or her relationships, especially in his or her romantic relationships.
+Because of this, we say that the person is child-like, infantile, psychologically dependent on “mother” and “father” for his or her love needs.
+This dependency has, effectively and repetitively, pulled him or her back into what is “familiar,” into people and circumstances that resembled the emotions or circumstances of his or her family past. (the cycle repeats).

-Of course, solving them rarely happens, except through a rigorous process of introspection that will, first, bring clarity, deliver this wound from the unconscious into the realm of consciousness. (in this the work consists).”
+Of course, solving them rarely happens, except when a person goes through a rigorous process of introspection that will, as a minimum, bring clarity and deliver this wound from the unconscious mind into the realm of consciousness to be suffered, witnessed, and apprehended rationally.
+In this the work consists.”

 “All happy families are alike; each unhappy family is unhappy in its own way.”